Corp-i1/Win-Labs/README.md

+# DEPRECIATED THIS IS OLD CODE AND IN C# IT IS HERE FOR ARCHIVAL REASONS ONLY AND IS NOT ACTIVELY MAINTAINED

 # Win-Labs
 ### My Website: [Corpi1.uk](https://Corpi1.uk)
 This project is my window alternative for Q-Labs for Sound technicians that dont want to or have to opertunity to use the real thing.